yuja/jj/docs/design_docs.md

 is the place to discuss your proposed design or new component.
 It is a very thorough process, in which the design doc must be approved before PRs for the feature will be accepted.
 It shares some similarities with [Rust RFCs] but mostly addresses _technical_ problems and gauges the technical and social concerns of all stakeholders.

-So if you want to start building the native backend or the server component for Jujutsu, you'll need to go through this process.
+So if you want to start building a native backend or the server component for Jujutsu, you'll need to go through this process.

 ## Process